Enteng Kabisote 10 and the Abangers

-Enteng Kabisote 10 and the Abangers is a 2016 Filipino superhero fantasy comedy film and the tenth film installment of the Filipino television sitcom Okay Ka, Fairy Ko!.
+Enteng Kabisote 10 and the Abangers is a 2016 Filipino superhero fantasy and comedy film, as the tenth and last film installment of the film adaptation of the Filipino television sitcom Okay Ka, Fairy Ko!.
 The film was announced in August 2016 with Marlon N. Rivera and Tony Y. Reyes attached as directors.

 The film was submitted as an entry for the 2016 Metro Manila Film Festival but was not included as a finalist.
 It will be the first Okay Ka, Fairy Ko! / Enteng Kabisote film that will not be featured in the film festival.
 The film was released in theaters on November 30, 2016, together with The Super Parental Guardians.